How To Develop Self Discipline?

 The good news is that it doesn’t have to be that way.
-It takes a lot of practice and working hard, but eventually becoming self-disciplined gets easier.
+It takes a lot of practice and hard work, but eventually becoming self disciplined gets easier.
 That means no more worries that you will never be good enough or that you won’t drop those last ten pounds.

-This article is going to discuss some of the strategies myself, and others have used to build that self-discipline buffer.
+This article is going to discuss some of the strategies myself, and others have used to build that self discipline buffer.
 It may seem hopeless now, but by the end, you’ll feel like moving mountains.
-Or, at least a pebble.
+Or, at least a pebble, so get started!

 1. Disregard your Strengths

-Self-discipline is centered on recognizing the things you’re terrible at, and working to improve on that.
+Self discipline is centered on recognizing the things you’re terrible at, and working to improve on that.
 For example, being able to eat three slices of cake in the breakroom is a strength (stealth mode activate).
-Learning to say no to at least one of those slices is your weakness, and that is where self-discipline lies.
+Learning to say no to at least one of those slices is your weakness, and that is where discipline lies.

 This step is all about owning up to what you are perceiving as your weakness.
 This could be something big, like not standing up for yourself enough.
 It could also be something on a more simple note, like not always choosing the double bacon cheeseburger for lunch.

 Write it down.
 I can’t say this enough when talking about self discipline.
 How many times have you made a mental grocery list and then forgotten half of it by the time you got to the store?